digmore/pypushed/README.rst

     access_token = p.access_token(temporary_code)
     shipment = p.push_user('test user push', access_token)

-All 4 push methods return an alphanumeric Shipment ID which you can check against your Pushed.co control panel.
-If the Pushed API returns a JSON failure message then a PushedAPIError will be raised using its type and message fields.
+All four push methods return an alphanumeric Shipment ID which you can check against your Pushed.co control panel.
+If the Pushed API returns a JSON failure message then a `PushedAPIError` will be raised using its type and message fields.

+The `content_url` parameter is optional and is supported by all push types.
+It allows you to enrich your messages with a hyperlink if desired.

 Installation
 ------------